Valeriisht/eRNAi_project/docs/CONTRIBUTING.md

 - Each package is installed using conda.
 Save the installation code in repository.

 - The repository contains a separate YAML files that lists the dependencies and the versions used.
 A list of Conda packages and channels to install is contained in the environment.yaml file.

+- When creating or upgrading an environment, you must specify the exact versions of the packages that will be installed.

 ## SnakeMake wraps